What is Chemeketa's district?

 If you have it, please also supply your military orders that would include this information or a letter from your military liaison explaining your assignment.
 The Chemeketa Scholars committee will review this and will respond with a letter explaining your steps for when you return from training in order to start receiving your scholarship.

-I am an international student.
+I am an international (foreign exchange) student.
 Am I eligible?

-No, this scholarship award is intended for students from our district only.
+No, this scholarship award is intended for students who reside permanently in the US and within our district only.